apache/tvm/apps/microtvm/ethosu/README.md

 ----------------------------------
 This demo will:
 - Download a quantized (int8) mobilenet v2 model
-- Use tvmc to compile the model for Cortex(R)-M55 CPU, Ethos(TM)-U55 NPU and CMSIS-NN
+- Use tvmc to compile the model for Cortex(R)-M55 CPU with Ethos(TM)-U55 NPU
 - Download an image of a penguin to run the model on
 - Create a C header file inputs.c containing the image data as a C array
 - Create a C header file outputs.c containing a C array where the output of inference will be stored